sourishg/jackal-navigation/README.md

 Use the following combos on the DualShock controller to switch between modes

 - `R1 + R2`: Use left stick to drive.
 The jackal stops in front of obstacles.
-- `Hold X`: Let the Jackal move in the direction it's facing avoiding obstacles in its way.
+- `Hold X`: Let the Jackal move in the direction it's facing, avoiding obstacles in its way.

 ### Disparity Maps